 - The employee frequently is required to stand; walk; use hands to finger, handle or feel; and reach with hands and arms; bend or stoop as necessary.

 - Employee is occasionally required to carry, move, or transport health records or other objects weighing as much as 25lbs while conducting group and individual therapy sessions.

 - While performing the duties of this position, the employee travels by automobile and is exposed to changing weather conditions.

 - The employee is required to travel by automobile to and from Schaumburg and Elk Grove Township office locations several times weekly as well as occasional meetings/trainings in and around KYC’s catchment area.

-- Reports to the Manager of Child & Adolescent Services.
+- Reports to the Manager of Behavioral Health Child & Adolescent Services

-- Must work a flexible schedule in response to the needs of the target population served, including evening and Saturday hours.
+- The therapist must be prepared to work a flexible schedule in response to the needs of the target population served.
+This schedule may include evening and Saturday hours

 Kenneth Young Center offers a robust benefit package that is highly competitive to the market.
 KYC offers all full-time employees the following: